Italian Cultural Centre Vancouver: Facilities

+Almost all of the above spaces are available for rent or use by the community.
+Some may require a membership with the Italian Cultural Center.

 Il Museo

 The Italian Cultural Centre, Vancouver also houses a museum called Il Museo.
 The mission of Il Museo is to be a living narrative of the contributions of pioneer and contemporary Italians and their institutions in Vancouver and beyond.
 Il Museo at the Italian Cultural Centre in Vancouver tells the varied and vibrant stories of Italians in the Lower Mainland of British Columbia from 1890 to the present day.
 The Museum's curator is Angela Clarke.

 In June, Il Museo will host an exhibition of renowned Italian-Canadian architect Bruno Freschi.

 Redevelopment proposal 2017

 Leading up to 2017 a redevelopment was proposed where three new buildings would be connected through piazzas and atriums, replacing the parking lot with underground parking.
 The proposal is still in discussion.